-3 World Resource Institute (2021) - Roadmap to Net Zero: Delivering Science-based Targets in The Apparel Sector, McKinsey & Compan and Global Fashion Agenda (2020) - Fashion on Climate
+- 3 World Resource Institute (2021) Roadmap to Net Zero: Delivering Science-based Targets in The Apparel Sector, McKinsey & Compan and Global Fashion Agenda (2020) - Fashion on Climate - 4 abc NEWS (2016) How Sustainable Brands Are Turning Their Backs on Fast Fashion Trend 5 In 2021/2022 our replies to the Higg Brand and Retail Module were verified by TÜV Rheinland.

-4 abc NEWS (2016) - How Sustainable Brands Are Turning Their Backs on Fast Fashion Trend 5 In 2021/2022 our replies to the Higg Brand and Retail Module were verified by TÜV Rheinland.
+GHG EMISSIONS - ALIGN REDUCTION TRAJECTORIES WITH THE 1.5 °C PATHWAY

-GHG EMISSIONS - ALIGN REDUCTION TRAJECTORIES WITH THE 1.5 °C PATHWAY targets to reduce GHG emissions in line with the 1.5 °C pathway outlined in the Paris Agreement.
+In March 2021, we set science-based targets (SBT) approved by the Science Based Targets initiative (SBTi), a multi-stakeholder initiative of the Carbon Disclosure Project, UN Global Compact, World Resource Institute and World Wide Fund for Nature (WWF).
+By building on the latest science, the SBTi works with companies to set ambitious targets to reduce GHG emissions in line with the 1.5 °C pathway outlined in the Paris Agreement.
 We see an industry-changing momentum behind the SBTi.
 Over 2,500 companies were signed up as of February 2022, as opposed to only around 1,000 the year before.
-More than 1,000 companies had their targets approved by the SBTi as of
+More than 1,000 companies had their targets approved by the SBTi as of February 2022.
+The SBTi methodology focuses on reducing GHG emissions; therefore, no compensated emissions are counted as progress towards our targets.
+We incorporated our targets into our business processes and would like to provide you with the following status update6: